cimnode/Windows_PerfHEC/README.md

+Reduce data ingested and license usage.
+The Splunkbase app that performs the same data collection utilizes single events, and this rolls up the events into a single metrics events.
+As metrics events are licensed per event, this method will significantly reduce the license used.

 # Windows Performance to Splunk HEC
 Powershell script that will send Windows performance counters to a Splunk metrics index via HEC.
 - metrics2hec.ps1 runs in 1-2 seconds and uses the default output of get-counters.